akashdeep221/portfolio/backend/README.md

 ### 7. Start the development server
 - Windows (PowerShell):
 python manage.py runserver
+(python manage.py runserver 0.0.0.0:8000 command can be used if devices on the same network faces problems while connecting to backend server)

 -Linux/macOS:
 python3 manage.py runserver

-- Server runs on http://localhost:8000 by default.
+- Server runs on http://127.0.0.1:8000 by default.

 - Ensure your virtual environment is activated whenever you run the server.